KxSystems/docs-v1/docs/interfaces.md

 <i class="fa fa-hand-o-right"></i> [General index](/github) of other kdb+ repositories

 Repositories at <i class="fa fa-github"></i> [KxSystems](https://github.com/KxSystems) are maintained and supported by Kx Systems.
 Other repositories are maintained by their owners.

+!!! warning "Salvaged repositories"
+    <i class="fa fa-github"></i> [kxcontrib](https://github.com/kxcontrib) contains repositories salvaged from the former Subversion server for which we have been unable to identify current versions on GitHub.
+These repositories are not maintained.

 <div style="background-color: #efefef; border: 1px solid #005499; border-radius: 10px; display: inline-block; padding: 0 1em;" markdown="1">Please tell [librarian@kx.com](mailto:librarian@kx.com)
 about new repositories.</div>